 Sparkling lakes, rolling hills, and scenic vineyards have long made the Finger Lakes a favorite destination.
 Start a visit in Corning’s Gaffer District (pictured), an artistic downtown neighborhood with local dining and shopping options.
 A stop at the Corning Museum of Glass never disappoints; give yourself at least a few hours if not a full day to explore, see live glass-blowing demonstrations, and more.
 Food and wine enthusiasts will find a lot to love in the Finger Lakes.
-The Seneca Wine Trail, with more than 30 wineries available to visit, is a great way to discover new bottles from established New York producers.
+The Seneca Lake Wine Trail, with 30 wineries available to visit, is a great way to discover new bottles from established New York producers.

 Buffalo’s rich history, renowned architecture, and world-class dining options, and the magnificence of Niagara Falls, make Greater Niagara a truly thrilling destination.
 Visit the newly restored gardens at Martin House (pictured), an amazing example of Frank Lloyd Wright’s “Prairie House” ideal and considered one of the revered architect’s finest works.
 Nature lovers must visit Niagara Falls State Park, not only for the Falls but to visit the first state park in the United States!
 Also nearby and offering stunning water views: Whirlpool State Park and Devil’s Hole State Park, where you can walk down into the beautiful wooded gorge for a better view of the rapids.